fchampalimaud/cf.bonsai/docs/workflows/Tutorials/VirtualReality/VirtualReality.md

     2. Emits a notification to the **Draw** subject, with the current perspective of the cubemap to draw the virtual world according to that view (3).
     3. Renders the cubemap from its current perspective.
     4. Creates a **Viewpoint** to visualize a part of the cubemap.
 You can change this view point by modifying the rotation and translation positions of the windows' viewpoint.
 3. Draws the 3D world according to the perspective of the cubemap (or given the transform it entails in 1).
-Each branch, binds the wall and floor textures to five planes arranged in a cubic shape.
+The frive branches draw (from top to bottom) the front, back, right, left and floor textures.

 This is the resulting image generated in the output window: